If your business operates locally or needs to get more local traffic to its site, then local SEO strategies are the way to go.

 1. Claim Your Local Listings

 A local listing is a profile your business has on various directories.
 Some of these directories can be broad, while others are more specific, or location-centred.
-And some might have already been automatically generated for your business, without you realizing it!
+And some might have already been automatically generated for your business, without you realising it!

 These listings are incredibly efficient ways of connecting with local audiences, who often turn to a local directory looking for products and services.
 Not only that, but they can appear in search engines sooner than your newer site, which needs a bit more time to build its local SEO strategies.